marp-team/marp-cli/README.md

 We recommend to install Marp CLI into your Node.js project.
 You may control the CLI version (and engine if you want) exactly.

-> :information_source: Marp CLI is working only with [actively supported Node.js versions](https://endoflife.date/nodejs), so Node.js v18 and later is required when installing into your Node.js project.

 ```bash
 npm install --save-dev @marp-team/marp-cli
 ```

 The installed `marp` command is available in [npm-scripts](https://docs.npmjs.com/misc/scripts) or `npx marp`.

+> [!NOTE]
+> Marp CLI is working only with [actively supported Node.js versions](https://endoflife.date/nodejs), so Node.js v18 and later is required when installing into your Node.js project.

 #### Global installation